Particular/docs.particular.net/servicecontrol/installation.md

  - servicecontrol/multi-transport-support
 ---

 The ServiceControl installation file consists of an embedded MSI bootstrapper EXE and an embedded MSI.
-This installation can be executed standalone or via the [Platform Installer](/platform/installer/).
 The installation package includes a utility to install, upgrade, and remove ServiceControl services.
 This utility is launched as the final step in the installation process and is also available via the Windows Start Menu.

 NOTE: A [community managed puppet module](https://forge.puppet.com/tragiccode/nservicebusservicecontrol) is available to install ServiceControl.